 Healing Rhythms Drumming Group: This 6 week group is a unique approach to loss, grief and support in life transitions.
 The use of the drum is a vehicle of expression when you may not be able to put your thoughts and feelings into words .
 Drumming circles also provide a sense of connectedness with others and interpersonal support.
 No experience is necessary and the drums are provided for you.
 Our Healing Rhythms Group is led by a Remo HealthRhythms endorsed facilitator.
 Pre-registration for this group is required.

-We currently offer Open Support Groups on a monthly basis in a variety of locations to help meet the ongoing needs of bereaved individuals in the community.
+We currently offer Drop-In Support Groups on a monthly basis in a variety of locations to help meet the ongoing needs of bereaved individuals in the community.
 New members are welcome to join at any time and there is no registration required.
 These groups afford people the opportunity to meet in a safe environment with other people experiencing grief and loss.
 There is a facilitator to offer support.

 Throughout the year, we offer a variety of workshops related to grief and loss issues.

 Other workshop topics are scheduled throughout the year.
 Topics have included Grief and the Holidays, Supporting Children and Teens in Grief, and Grief and Family Dynamics.
 Watch our newsletter for other topics.

 St. Luke's Hospice offers educational programs to individuals, businesses and agencies dealing with issues related to grief and change.
 We welcome inquiries on our educational and support programs to benefit community wellness.